Rotanak Ros: Biography

-Rotanak first started cooking at the age of 4 or 5 together with her older sister and with the help of their neighbours to take care of her siblings while their parents were at the hospital recovering from a traffic accident.
-Afterwards, Rotanak and her older sister continued cooking for their siblings as their parents worked long hours.
+Rotanak began cooking at the age of five, with the aid of her elder sister and neighbors, to care for her siblings while both of her parents were in the hospital recovering after a traffic accident.
+Growing up, Rotanak and her elder sister continued to cook for their siblings as their parents worked long hours.

-At the age of 19, Rotanak started working for the non-profit Cambodian Living Arts as the Program Coordinator, before becoming its head of finance at the age of 22.
-There she learned about the preservation of Cambodian performing arts and soon began applying the knowledge gained in the preservation of Cambodian cuisine as well.
+Rotanak began working as the Program Coordinator for Cambodian Living Arts at the age of 19, before becoming its Head of Finance at the age of 22.
+There she learned about the preservation of Cambodian performing arts and soon began applying the knowledge gained in the conservation of Cambodian cuisine as well.